 Ssssshhhhhtttt!
 This time around I also learned that it is wise to also keep your mouth shut at the end of everything.
 Just be quiet for a while; give it a minute, see how you like it… 😉

-And secondly, after all the creative work is done, take at least two weeks of distance between the recordings themselves and the musical result.
+Secondly, after all the creative work is done, take at least a few weeks of distance between the recordings themselves and the musical result.
 Don’t listen back to anything, not a single note.
 The work is done, go away, go be.
 Let it rest and refuel, reset, enjoy the memories and do something entirely different for a while.
 Because when you get back you will not only have taken your distance; you will look at the effort with ‘new ears’ and a different set of emotions.
 It’s quite revealing, I can assure you.